Interest Talks

 Surviving Chinese Etiquette

 Wherever you travel in the world, and especially in Asia, one will inevitably end up interacting with Chinese.
-A way of establishing good relationships with Chinese (and other Asians) is having an awareness of their etiquette and knowing how to practise it.
-Humorous and valuable stories relating to key aspects of Chinese etiquette are shared in this highly entertaining presentation.
+One way of establishing good relationships with Chinese (and other Asians) is being aware of, and compliant with their etiquette.
+Humorous but valuable stories relating to key aspects of Chinese etiquette are shared in this highly entertaining presentation.

 A Gaijin in Japan